Paytm, Bajaj Finance & Reliance's next disruption: What Macquarie said on Jio juggernaut

 Macquarie said while it is too early to understand the exact customer segments and target markets that Jio Financial Services plans to cater to, it seems clear that it will be focused on consumer and merchant lending, which is the mainstay of NBFCs like Bajaj Finance and fintechs like Paytm.

-Jio Financial will have a significant advantage over other NBFCs due to its deep-pocketed parentage, AAA credit rating, strong and well-capitalised balance sheet, very large distribution footprint and strong ability to attract top-notch talent, it said.
+Jio Financial will have a significant advantage over other NBFCs due to its deep-pocketed parentage, AAA credit rating, strong and well-capitalised balance sheet, very large distribution footprint and strong ability to attract top-notch talent, Macquarie said.

 That said, lending is ultimately a human resource intensive business, and Jio Financial Services' capabilities on execution will only become clear with time, Macquarie said.